singhkpratham/geocompr/02-spatial-data.md

                      vals = 1:36)
 ```

-For still further ways of creating a raster object have a look at the help file - `?raster`.
+For other ways of creating raster objects, see `?raster`.
 <!--
 There are several ways to add new values to the `Raster*` objects.
 Values for the whole object could be add with `setValues()`: